draigercms/docs/_docs/subfolder.md

 ---
 title: The Subfolder Page
-description: An example of a subfolder page.
+description: An Subfolder of a subpage.
 ---

 # A Subfolder Page.